idealo/mongodb-slow-operations-profiler/README.md

 ## Version history

 * v2.4.2
-   + update: log when thread pool is going to be closed after max. response timeout although not all threads have terminated
+   + update: log at the bottom of the application status page when thread pool is going to be closed after max. response timeout although not all threads have terminated.
+This may be especially relevant if many mongoDB systems with many databases are to be profiled because for each of them one thread is getting server status updates (e.g. if the database profiler is running or stopped).
+However, if the webserver is limited in CPU cores, it can't handle all threads in parallel within the given max. response timeout.
+In such cases the user is now informed that not all threads could terminate, and hence the application status page might be incomplete.
+Adding more CPU cores, incrementing the max. response timeout (see options `responseTimeoutInMs` and `defaultResponseTimeoutInMs`) or profiling quicker responding or fewer mongoDB servers will alleviate or even avoid this issue.
 * v2.4.1
    + bugfix: replica sets got not resolved (only sharded clusters and single nodes got resolved)
    + update: limit number of threads dependent on number of cores when using thread pools